chrivand/Firepower_O365_Feed_Parser/README.md

 * Minor update from version v4.0 that creates 4 group objects in instead of 2.
 * It now creates 2 URL group objects for Optimize+Allow and for Default category, and does the same for the IP group objects.
+* It adds a dummy IP range (240.0.0.0/4) or dummy URL (example.com), if Microsoft does not return any addresses.
+Microsoft does not always return full lists.
+Sometimes they only return the Default URL’s for example, since they don’t own those IP ranges.
+This can cause a Policy Deploy failure, hence the dummy addresses.
 * Some other changes include the optimization of the script (e.g. it will only do FMC requests if a new version is detected of the O365 script).
 * Executing of the script is exactly the same as before, it now just creates 4 objects.
 The BYPASS objects are recommended to be bypassed (like in a prefilter rule), the DEFAULT objects are recommended to be treated just like other internet traffic.